Metaform/edc-protocols/specifications/transfer/transfer.process.binding.https.md

 #### 3.2.1 POST

-The provider connector can POST a [TransferStartMessage](./message/transfer.start.message.json) to indicte the start of a transfer process.
+The provider connector can POST a [TransferStartMessage](./message/transfer.start.message.json) to indicate the start of a transfer process.
 If the transfer process state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not specified and clients are not required to process it.

 ### 3.3 The consumer `transfer-processes/:id/completion` resource